fboucquez/symbol-bootstrap/docs/start.md

   --upgrade
       It regenerates the configuration reusing the previous keys.
 Use this flag when upgrading the version of bootstrap to keep your node up to date without dropping the local data.
-The original preset (-t), assembly (-a), and custom preset (-a) must be used.
 Backup the target folder before upgrading.

 EXAMPLES
-  $ symbol-bootstrap start
+  $ symbol-bootstrap start -p singleCurrency -a multinode
-  $ symbol-bootstrap start -p bootstrap
+  $ symbol-bootstrap start -p dualCurrency -a multinode
   $ symbol-bootstrap start -p testnet -a dual
   $ symbol-bootstrap start -p testnet -a dual --password 1234
   $ echo "$MY_ENV_VAR_PASSWORD" | symbol-bootstrap start -p testnet -a dual